sirkrouph-dev/rag-engine/README.md

 A powerful, modular framework for building advanced Retrieval-Augmented Generation (RAG) pipelines using configuration-as-code.
 Combining state-of-the-art retrieval algorithms with multiple vector databases and LLM providers.

-> **Note:** This project is currently a Work in Progress (WIP).
-Core functionality including document processing, embedding, vector storage, and retrieval strategies are implemented, but the API server, UI, and evaluation tools are still under development.
-Documentation and examples are being actively updated.
+> **Status:** Core implementation substantially complete! 🎉
+>
+> The RAG Engine now includes comprehensive document loading, chunking, embedding, vector storage, retrieval, and LLM integration.
+Advanced features like chain-of-thought reasoning and tool integration are implemented.
+Currently finalizing pipeline integration and building the REST API and Web UI.
 >
 > _Built with ❤️ and GitHub Copilot - Transforming vision into code._